olivere/elastic/cluster-test/README.md

 Here's how:

-First, install a cluster of Elasticsearch nodes.
+First, install a cluster of Opensearch nodes.
 You can install them on different computers, or start several nodes on a single machine.

 Build cluster-test by `go build cluster-test.go` (or build with `make`).